My Ideal LiteSpeed Cache Settings for WordPress Websites

 Method = REDIS

 There are two popular methods for object caching: Memcache and Redis.
 Usually, hosting companies choose which method to use for their customers’ websites.
-However, if you have a hosting company like mine, ChemiCloud, you can select the best method for your website.
+However, if you have a hosting company like mine, ChemiCloud, you can select the best method for your website yourself.

-Hosting companies are failing by not allowing customers to choose the best object caching method for their websites.
+More hosting companies should provide multiple object caching methods and allow customers to choose the best one for their websites.
 While Redis and Memcache have no significant difference in core functionality, they produce different results for each website.
-Depending on how your website is designed and functions, one object caching method may be better for it than the other.
+How your website is designed and functions can help determine which method best supports it.

 If your hosting company allows you to choose, I recommend picking REDIS as your object caching method over Memcache for the following reasons: